info201b-2022-spring/final-projects-cristian-4/README.md

 **What questions (from above) can be answered using the data in this dataset?**

-I used this dataset to answer all of the above questions
+I used this dataset to answer all of the above questions except for how the data was collected, and by who.